iFanpSGTS/DBW-v1/README.md

     - python-dateutil

 ## Information
-This discord bot api wrapper i make only can send message, but if u want to remake this can do what you want? you can!
+This discord bot api wrapper i make only can send message,edit msg,del msg but if u want to remake this can do what you want? you can!

 ## Activate Intents
 ```bash